 - Why Did It Have to Be Snakes?: As seen in this early strip, spiders freak Fighter out.
 So you can just imagine what's going through his mind when this happens later on.

 - The Worf Effect: Lampshaded.
 Black Mage is stated to suffer from this effect by Red Mage, referring to his use as a target by Dragoon.

 - Yank the Dog's Chain: Black Mage finally succeeded in killing Fighter and Thief and was about to do in Red Mage.
 Then Sarda showed up and brought them back to life.

 - Ye Olde Butcherede Englishe: Lampshaded in the sign that advertises the palace is looking for the Light Warriors.

-- You Already Changed The Future: In dealing with White Mage, Sarda manages to cause the event he was trying to prevent.
+- You Already Changed the Past: In dealing with White Mage, Sarda manages to cause the event he was trying to prevent.